k-ses/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r delete files
-cd .. changes the working directory to the previous one. ls -la List files in long format including hidden files
+cd .. changes the working directory to the previous one. ls -la List files in long format including hidden files mktemp command create a temporary directory inside the /tmp directory.